csc-coursework/csc421-241-sketches/README.md

 signature (`public void run(void)`).
 In practice, objects `implement` the `Runnable` interface by providing the run method.
 1. The creator of the thread instantiates an object of Runnable type,
 2. Then calls the `start` method on the object.
+3. Other calls on the thread can pause, stop or synchronize the thread.
-From that point on, the run code is executed in virtual parallelism with the calling thread.
+From the start method call,  the run code is executed in virtual parallelism with the calling thread.

 Various structures allow threads to share variables.
 Object references can be passed during the instantiation of the Thread object.
 In this case, we pack everything into a single class and use Class variables to share data.